Der Fan: Reviews

 "Hugely controversial in Germany upon its release in 1982, Der Fan is something of a precursor to Takashi Miike's Audition — although where the Japanese filmmaker's work won plaudits, Schmidt's was pilloried by the critics.
 It's more art house than grind house, despite its reputation, and for an hour or so, it's slow and dream-like, reflecting the romantic preoccupations of its teen protagonist.
 Dialogue is kept to a minimum, enhancing the film's dreamlike qualities, but it means Simone remains a detached enigma impossible for the audience to understand."

 "The otherworldly mood for The Fan is derived from the performances at play.
-Dèsirèe Nosbusch, as the anodyne Simone, provides the perfect centerpiece; playing out her part almost devoid of obvious emotion for most of the running time.
+Désirée Nosbusch, as the anodyne Simone, provides the perfect centerpiece; playing out her part almost devoid of obvious emotion for most of the running time.
 Yet an undercurrent of crazed obsession bubbles beneath the surface — before exploding in explicit style — and this lends Nosbusch's character a quality and depth that makes for a mesmerizing watch.
 The actress' striking looks make her appear like a model that has slipped straight from the pages of a teen magazine — circa 1982.
 Her performance is one of detached cool, that gives the air of anything can happen, and it does it in quite an unorthodox fashion."

 "Utterly unique, highly memorable, The Fan is a delightful and rare piece of West German horror that deserves a place in the genre archives as a cult classic.
 Highly recommended to all lovers of 80's, Euro-cult and psychological horror."